oshersi/assembly-virus/README.md

 A sample overwritting virus in assembly x86 that will overwrite every COM file in it's directory.
 The target operating system are DOS .
-;There are two extremely broad viruses categories  , these being Resident and Nonresident viruses.
+There are two extremely broad viruses categories  , these being Resident and Nonresident viruses.
   In this case the virus works with TSR - Terminate and Stay Resident .
 ## Getting Started